gerhardJaeger/emnlp2020/Readme.md

 - `julia fitKNN.jl`: estimate the optimal value for $k$ in $k$-nearest neighbor classification
 - `julia finalModel.jl`: perform the data imputation task
 - `julia wrapup.jl`: reformat the prediction to the format required by the Shared Task
+- `julia kfoldPrediction.jl` performs a 20-fold cross-validation
+- `julia errorAnalysis.jl` performs the error analysis described in the paper